 - Food and nutrition supplements, contraceptives and Oral Rehydration Salt (ORS).

-- OpASHA provides jobs to slum dwellers who work as counselors and providers: 60% of OpASHA’s expenses generate livelihood in the slums simultaneously with fighting TB.
+- OpASHA provides jobs to slum dwellers who work as providers and community partners: 60% of OpASHA’s expenses generate livelihood in the slums simultaneously with fighting TB.

 - The default rate for centers was 2.75 percent in 2010.
 The default rate indicates the number of patients who have failed to complete their TB treatment.
 Although, our reported default rate is 1.5 percent with eCompliance, our general model has ensured a much lower rate than rates reported by other NGOs, which can reach percentages as high as 60 percent.